memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 ## Prerequisites

 This article is part of the _Practical Zephyr_ article series.
 In case you haven't read the previous articles, please go ahead and have a look.
-This article requires that you're able to build and flash a Zephyr application to the board of your choice and that you're familiar with _devicetree_.
+This article requires that you're able to build and flash a Zephyr application to the board of your choice and that you're familiar with _Devicetree_.

 We'll be mainly using the [development kit for the nRF52840](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk) but will also refer to example files from the [STM32 Nucleo-64 development board](https://www.st.com/en/evaluation-tools/nucleo-c031c6.html) towards the end of the article.
 You can follow along with any target - real or virtual.